playdoh888/PythonClass202005/README.md

 # PythonClass202005

-This repo contains all the class works broken down by week.
+This repo contains all the class works seperated based on the class week.

+## Please check the "docs" folder for additional documents